rna-seq/grape.buildout/servers/devel/Readme.txt

     ./bin/buildout

-If there are any problems connecting to MySQL, check the settings in the following file:
+Raisin expects a MySQL server with the following configuration:

+  [raisin]
+  port = 3306
+  server = 127.0.0.1
+  user = raisin
+  password = raisin

+You will probably have to change this for your configuration, and you can do so by changing the settings in this file:

   etc/connections/development.ini

 = Starting the servers =